syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 The diagram tracks the history of actions that are performed after initializing the diagram and provides support to reverse and restore those changes.
 The ['Undo'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Undo) function is performed to reverse the action of an earlier action.

-The ['Redo'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Redo) function is restores any actions that have been previously undone using an undo
+The ['Redo'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Redo) function is restores any actions that have been previously undone using an undo.

 {% tabs %}
 {% highlight c# %}
   //To perform the Undo action in the Diagram